Vlasenko2006/NACHMO/nachmo_mlp/README.md

 - **log_name**: "nul" &nbsp;  &nbsp; &nbsp; # _Name of the directory where the NN stores checkpoints, model, results and hyperparameters._
 - **path_to_data**:

+# Run the code

+Run `python main.py` from a terminal or the corresponding slurm script `sbatch exec.bash`.